PRTProject.com - The future of transportation

 customers queuing up for vehicles

-At key points on the main track, stop points will be implemented, controlled by the central routing system.
+At key points on the track, stop points will be implemented, controlled by the central routing system.
 If a stop point is activated, any passing vehicle is disabled (stopped) when it makes contact.
 This is a safety precaution in the event of a runaway vehicle.

 ALTERNATIVE RAIL TECHNOLOGY